-After a global pandemic, supply chain crisis, civil unrest, rising inflation—the list goes on—people started to check their priorities.
+After a global pandemic, supply chain crisis, civil unrest, rising inflation, mass layoffs—the list goes on—employees have started to check their priorities.
 Engaging employees is about so much more than employees having fun “perks” at their workplace.
 It’s about values, purpose, wellbeing, and so on.
 And whether or not companies start getting this right will dictate what companies will thrive or fail.

 What Does an Engaged Employee Really Look Like?

 To truly understand why we need to care about engagement, we have to define it.
 But we tend to get a lot wrong about employee engagement.
 One of the biggest incorrect assumptions we make is that an engaged employee is automatically productive and high-performing.
 We assume that engagement equals performance, therefore making engagement important.

 But not so fast!